quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Making sure the notebook exists before we write

-We want to make sure that everything is done in the right order so we will create a small function to confirm we have an id file created:
+We want to make sure that everything is done in the right order so we will add a small function to confirm we have an id file created:

 ``` javascript